Sales Forecasting

 2. The timeless wonder: Deals without close dates

 In sales forecasting timing is everything.
 A deal forecasted to close this quarter is very different than one forecasted to close next year.
-Accurate sales forecasting is critical as it means you have good data to create solid sales projections.
+Accurate sales forecasting is critical as it means you have good data to create solid sales projection.
 Enter the “Timeless Wonders” - opportunities that float in your pipeline without a close date.

 These chronological orphans can’t be used to create time-based forecasts.
 They inflate your pipeline and can lead to over-optimistic short-term or pessimistic long-term forecasts.
 And often they indicate a lack of qualification or next steps and deeper issues in the sales process.